MTA Records (American record label)

-For the British record label see MTA Records.

 MTA Records was an American record label operating in New York City between 1966 and 1970.

 Establishment

 MTA Records was established in New York City in April 1966 as a subsidiary of talent management firm MTA Productions, Ltd. Vice-president Bob Thompson and general manager Bob Mack headed up the label, and Dick Behrke was named music director.
 The initials were said to stand for Music Talent Artistry.

 The label was targeted for broad music appeal.
-Its first two 45 rpm singles were “Milord,” by King Richard’s Fluegel Knights, and “Call Him Back,” by vocalist Brenda Byers.
-MTA’s first LP release was “Sign of the Times,” by King Richard’s Fluegel Knights.
+Its first two 45 rpm singles were “Milord,” by King Richard's Fluegel Knights, and “Call Him Back,” by vocalist Brenda Byers.
+MTA's first LP release was “Sign of the Times,” by King Richard's Fluegel Knights.

 Artist Roster

 In its first seven months, MTA Records released thirteen disks.
-By March 1967, the Fluegel Knights had become well established and had released the group’s second album.
-The group became the label’s best-selling artist, and released six MTA LPs.
-Dick Behrke was the group's founder--King Richard.
+By March 1967, the Fluegel Knights had become well established and had released the group's second album.
+The group became the label's best-selling artist, and released six MTA LPs.
+Dick Behrke was the group's founder—King Richard.

 Other acts signed by the label included Bobby Arvon, the Forsaken, the Powers of Blue, Warren Baker, Vi Velasco, jazz trombonist Bill Watrous, British folk singer Peter Sayers, the Collins-Shepley Galaxy, and contemporary rock group The New Apocalypse.

 In an expansion into the country music field, the label signed two country artists, Bill Goodwin, and Joann Bon & The Coquettes, and, in January 1968, signed Gene Crawford and Sharon Roberts.
 Jim Slone had joined the label by November 1969.

 In April 1969, the label announced the premiere of a new line, the New World Series, which was planned to issue stereo 45 rpm singles.
 The first was a classical offering, “Clair de Lune” b/w “Anitra’s Dance,” by Walter Raim conducting the Century 21 Orchestra.

 Also that month, Arthur Godfrey joined the label and released “Santa Barbara Gold.”
 The recording was a combination song and recitation composed by Dick Feller and Claire Durham, prompted by an oil well blow-out from offshore drilling that became known as the Santa Barbara oil spill.

-Godfrey’s subsequent release later in the year was “You Can’t Put The Leaves Back On The Trees.”
+Godfrey's subsequent release later in the year was “You Can’t Put The Leaves Back On The Trees.”

 In the fall of 1970, MTA released a compilation of ‘50s oldies by The Hollywood Guitars.
 It appears to have been MTA's last LP release.
 Two LPs in the New World Series line were also released in 1970, by the Collins-Shepley Galaxy.